chillpert/lfs-lock-manager/README.md

 3. Ensure that `settings.ini` is in the same directory as the executable
 4. Configure `settings.ini` (at the very least, you need to modify `projectRootDirectory`)

-On Windows, you currently still need GitBash for Windows which usually ships with Git.

 ## Build yourself

 Run `pyinstaller LfsLockManager.spec` to create your executable.
 By default, it will be placed